dannberg/dannb-org/readme.md

 - [ ] Add line break after homepage image when on mobile
 - [ ] Add favicon
 - [ ] Forward old domains to new domain
+- [ ] Submit new website to web crawlers